JohnMulligan/CRC_2023_SV_React_Docs/docs/redux/getRangeSliderSlice.md

 const varName = useSelector(state => state.rangeSlider
 const { rangeValue, varName, rangeSliderMinMax } = useSelector((state: RootState) => state.rangeSlider as RangeSliderState);
 ```

+## Additional Information
+Ensure that you have the required dependencies installed and properly configured before using this code.
+This code is intended to be used in a Redux-based application for managing data list values.
+Refer to the Redux documentation for more details on incorporating this slice into your Redux store.

+Feel free to modify the initial state, actions, and reducer based on your specific requirements.

+Note: Make sure to adjust the import paths according to your project structure.